When do you need a licence/permit?

 - The parks where a permit can be obtained to undertake commercial or non-commercial activity are defined in Schedule 1 and 2 to the Local Law 1.

 Do you need any other forms of licence/Permit?

 The activity you propose may also require you to obtain other forms of licence or permits to be acquired so as to undertake the activity you propose i.e.

 A current permit from the Office of Fair Trading must be held,

-Undertaking a Commercial activity beside a State-Controlled Road
+Undertaking a Commercial activity on a State-Controlled Road or Road Reserve

-(i.e. Bruce Highway – excluding Queen Street and Edwards Street AYR, and the Home Hill CBD), an Ancillary Works and Encroachment (AWE) Application Form will need to be completed and approved by Main Roads Department.
-You may contact the Main Roads District Office on the following contact address and number.
+i.e. Bruce Highway – including sections of Queen Street and Edwards Street Ayr, and the Home Hill CBD, the Ayr Dalbeg Road, Kirknie Road and Ayr-Ravenswood Road.
+A Road Corridor Permit is issued by the Department of Transport and Main Roads.
+You may contact the District Office in Townsville on the following contact address and number.

 146 Wills Street,